When someone mentions Rome, what is the first thing that comes to your mind? Perhaps, for most of us, this is the Colosseum.

 After a meeting, it was decided that Romulus and Tacitus would become kings and rule together with the two nations: the Romans and the already included Sabines.
 The territory of Rome grew considerably, and the cultures of the two nations mingled: the Sabines adopted the Roman calendar, and the Romans – the armor and the elongated form of the shield.

 The Roman Forum has undergone various periods of enrichments with buildings and monuments.

 During the royal period (VI century BC), we have to mark the Black Stone (from Latin: Lapis is Stone, Niger is Black), a paved area of dark stone associated with the legend of Romulus’ death; and Rostra – the platform from which politicians have delivered their speeches to Roman citizens.

 The temple of Vesta, an important temple dedicated to the goddess of family hearth and the seeds of life is there, as well.
 The fire symbolized the prosperity of the Roman state, which is why the watchers were taking care of the fire around the clock not to allow it to die out as it was a bad omen.
 The Romans were carrying the fire in the newly built villages for luck.

-The republican period dates back to the Tabularius building, used for the preservation of state acts and decrees, and the Emilia basilica used as a court building.
+The republican period dates back to the Tabularius building and was used for the preservation of state acts and decrees, and the Emilia basilica – as a court building.